Tuwaiq-Data-Science-Bootcamp-V5/Bootcamp-Project4-Machine_Learning/README.md

 The preprocessed dataset was used to train and evaluate several supervised learning algorithms for predicting sleep health and lifestyle factors.
 The following algorithms were employed:

-1. Linear Regression: A linear model used to predict continuous sleep-related and lifestyle factors.
+1. logistic Regression: A linear model used to predict sleep-related and lifestyle factors.
 2. Decision Tree: A tree-based model that splits the data based on different conditions to make predictions.
 3. Random Forest: An ensemble of decision trees that provides improved prediction accuracy.
 4. Support Vector Machines (SVM): A model that separates data points by maximizing the margin between different classes.